richardjhong/day-planner/README.md

 To get the foundation for the project, I used moment.js to grab the current time hours and also the current time with day, month, and year to display on the page.
 The time hours will be used again later on.

 The block of code prior to the for loop creates the first row which corresponds to the 00th/24th hour i.e. midnight.
-In particular there is a hourColumnContainer, a textColumnContainer, and a saveButtonColumnContainer, with ratios of 2:8:2 respectively.
+In particular there is an hourColumnContainer, a textColumnContainer, and a saveButtonColumnContainer, with ratios of 2:8:2 respectively.
 Divs are appended to parents sequentially.
 The if statement within line 27-29 of script.js checks if there is/are any event(s) corresponding with the 12AM - 1 AM time slot; If so the textColumn will be prefilled with the previously stored events.
 Essentially if this were to be coded within HTML, it would resemble the following:

 ```
 ...